cardano-foundation/developer-portal/docs/operate-a-stake-pool/cardano-key-pairs.md

 ## Wallet address key pairs

-Cardano wallet addresses currently entail only two components - a payment address and a counterpart staking address.
-A payment address (and associated key pairs) are used to hold, to receive, and to send funds.
-A stake address (and associated keys) is used to store and withdraw rewards, to specify stake pool owner and rewards accounts, and to also specify target stake pool delegation for the wallet.
+Currently, Cardano wallet addresses only have two parts: a payment address and a counterpart staking address.
+A payment address (together with its associated key pairs) is used to store, receive, and send money.
+A stake address (and related keys) is used to store and withdraw rewards, as well as to define the stake pool owner and rewards accounts, as well as the wallet's target stake pool delegation.

-`payment.vkey` - payment address public verification key file (not sensitive; may be shared publicly).
+`payment.vkey` is the public verification key file for the payment address (not sensitive; may be shared publicly).

-`payment.skey` - payment address secret (private) signing key file and is highly sensitive.
-The private signing key file provides access to funds held within the corresponding payment address and should be guarded at all costs.
+`payment.skey` is a highly sensitive payment address secret (private) signing key file.
+The private signing key file gives you access to monies in your payment address and should be kept safe at all times.

 :::danger
 Never place payment signing keys on a hot node.